-Iowa Democrats begin caucus meetings, kicking off search for Trump election challenger
+Iowa Democrats conduct caucus meetings, kicking off search for Trump 2020 challenger

-DES MOINES, Iowa (Reuters) - - Iowa Democrats began meeting at caucus sites around the state on Monday, kicking off what could be a bruising months-long national nominating fight to choose a November election challenger to Republican U.S. President Donald Trump.
+DES MOINES, Iowa (Reuters) - - Iowa Democrats were meeting at caucus sites around the state on Monday, kicking off what could be a bruising months-long national nominating fight to choose a November election challenger to Republican U.S. President Donald Trump.

 Voters poured into more than 1,600 schools, community centers and other public locations to render judgment on a field of 11 Democratic contenders led by front-runners Senator Bernie Sanders of Vermont and former Vice President Joe Biden, who have battled for the top in recent Iowa opinion polls.

-Long lines and heavy crowds were reported in some locations, but doors to the caucus sites were supposed to close at 7 p.m.
-CST (0100 GMT on Tuesday), and results are expected to begin rolling in within an hour or two.
+Long lines and heavy crowds were reported in some locations, but doors to the caucus sites closed at 7 p.m.
+(0100 GMT on Tuesday), and caucus-goers began organizing for the tally.
+Results were expected to begin rolling in within a few hours.

 Mostly white, rural Iowa is the first test in the state-by-state battle to pick a Democratic nominee to face Trump in the Nov.
 3 election.
 After more than a year of campaigning and more than $800 million in spending, the results in Iowa could begin to provide answers for a party desperately trying to figure out how to beat the businessman-turned-president.